 I am a Professor in the Virtual Environments and Computer Graphics group in the Department of Computer Science, University College London.
 I am currently head of the group.
 My research area is real-time interactive virtual environments, with particular interest in virtual reality, augmented reality, novel forms of interaction, large-scale graphical models, collaborative systems and networking for tightly synchronous telecollaboration.
 Details of my active projects can be found here.
 The group runs a CAVE-like facility, a large tracking space and several other high-end virtual reality systems.
 Our labs are run by David Swapp.

-I am first supervisor for several doctoral students: Dan Archer, Felix Thiel (also an RA), Cristina Amati, Ben Congdon (also an RA) and Daniele Giunchi (also an RA).
-I have four post-doctoral fellows: David Walton, Rafael Kuffner do Anjos, Sebastian Friston and Drew MacQuarrie.
+I am first supervisor for several doctoral students: Lisa Izzouzi (also an RA), Klara Brandstatter (also an RA), Nels Numan (also an RA), Dan Archer, Felix Thiel (also an RA), Cristina Amati and Ben Congdon (also an RA).
+I have four post-doctoral fellows: David Walton, Rafael Kuffner do Anjos and Sebastian Friston.

 My teaching responsibilities can be found here.